bytepool/lbs-transient-execution/README.md

 #### Flush+Reload

-The basic idea of a flush+reload attack is simple: the attacker uses a CPU instruction such as *clflush* to flush a certain cache line from memory, thus guaranteeing that it is no longer in cache, then triggers the loading of the secret by the target process, and finally the attacker measures the time it takes to reload the flushed cache line.
-If the access is quick, the attacker knows that the cache line was accessed by the target process since it was flushed.
+The basic idea of a flush+reload attack is simple: the attacker identifies a specific shared memory location they want to monitor, for instance a specific line of code in a shared library, and uses the CPU instruction *clflush* to flush the corresponding cache line from memory, thus guaranteeing that it is no longer in cache.
+The attacker triggers the loading of the secret by the victim process, and finally they measure the time it takes to reload the flushed cache line.
+If the access is quick, the attacker knows that the cache line was accessed by the victim process since it was flushed.

 TODO: Obviously, timing is very important here.
-How would that work in practice?
+How would this work in practice?

 #### Evict+Reload

 Evict+reload is a variation of the flush+reload attack which does not use the *clflush* instruction and instead evicts the targeted cache line by accessing data that will replace it.
-So the only difference is that instead of using a CPU instruction to flush the cache line, the cache line is evicted by loading a different cache line in the same location.
+So the main difference is that instead of using a CPU instruction to flush the cache line, the cache line is evicted by loading a different cache line in the same location.
+This is especially useful when an attacker does not have access to a flush instruction, for instance when performing attacks in a browser.

 #### Prime+Probe

 In a prime+probe attack, the attacker continously and systematically loads its own known data into every cache line in the cache (that is, accesses every *set* and every *way*) and measures the access time for each cache set, which is known as the priming step.
-Next, the attacker triggers the target process, which will load new cache lines and evict some of the attackers data from the cache.
+Next, the attacker triggers the victim process, which will load new cache lines and evict some of the attackers data from the cache.
 Now the probe phase works exactly the same way as the prime phase, i.e., every cache line is accessed, and the access time is measured.
-If the access time for a particular cache set takes longer than before, the attacker knows that the target process accessed that particular cache set.
+If the access time for a particular cache set takes longer than before, the attacker knows that the victim process accessed that particular cache set.

 ### Attacker model(s)

 Looking at transient execution vulnerabilities, a relevant question is under which circumstances they can be exploited.
 Let us establish some terminology first:
 - There is a *secret* which the *attacker* wants to leak, for instance the root password hash stored in /etc/shadow.
-- The secret is loaded into memory by a *target process*, for instance by an ssh server.
+- The secret is loaded into memory by a *victim process*, for instance by an ssh server.
 - The attacker can execute an *exploit* that implements a side-channel attack.

-In general, the exploit must be executed on the same CPU core or thread as the target process, and in most cases the exploit must also be able to control when the target process loads the secret, for instance by attempting to login to the ssh server.
+In general, the exploit must be executed on the same CPU core or thread as the victim process, and in most cases the exploit must also be able to control when the victim process loads the secret, for instance by attempting to login to the ssh server.

 ## Spectre & Meltdown Variants